-The last direction is about policy mechanisms among which we consider the cost recovery/revenue generation i.e. the ability of the instrument to cover the costs incurred for the provision of a given service or policy costs, and incentive compatibility.
+The last direction is about policy mechanisms among which we consider the cost recovery/revenue generation i.e. the ability of the instrument to cover the costs incurred for the provision of a given service or policy costs, incentive compatibility and asymmetric information.

-Different typologies of costs and benefits are relevant of economic analysis, at different levels of detail.
-Some major distinctions can be recognized in the following distinctions:
+Different typologies of costs and benefits are relevant for economic analysis, at different levels of detail.
+Some major distinctions can be recognized in the following categories:

 - 1. Financial, opportunity and environmental costs; - 2.
 Internal and external costs (either environmental or not); - 3.
-Emerging cost vs. foregone economic benefits (opportunity costs in a wider sense?); - 4.
+Emerging cost vs. foregone economic benefits (i.e. opportunity costs in a wider sense); - 4.
 Use values vs. non-use values; - 5.
-Intended effects vs. side-effects sometimes they will be negligible, as for example letting water flow through a turbine in a hydropower plant.
-In any case, though, direct costs are relatively uninformative of the actual opportunity cost of EPIs and this is one of the real problems we will need to face in making the case in favor of EPIs.
-In addition there are some important opportunity costs (as those associated to produce a constant flow of electricity along the day, to maintain minimum flows in the river, instead of producing all the energy at noon when the price and the demand are at its peak).
+Intended effects vs. side-effects

+A component to have in mind regards the relevance of opportunity costs in policy evaluation.
+Sometimes they may be substantial, for example when allocating water requires building new water transport facilities; sometimes they will be negligible, as for example letting water flow through a turbine in a hydropower plant.
+In any case, though, direct costs are relatively uninformative of the actual opportunity cost of EPIs and this is one of the real problems faced in policy evaluation.
+In addition there are some important opportunity costs hidden in the details of actors' behaviour or policy instruments, such as those associated to produce a constant flow of electricity along the day, to maintain minimum flows in the river, instead of producing all the energy at noon when the price and the demand are at its peak.
 When bargaining over water is allowed between different regions, sectors or water jurisdictions, the opportunity cost for those who sell water are covered by the compensation received; the indirect cost, however, of the reduction in the economic activity is not necessarily eligible for compensation.
-This is of particular concerns for no mobile production inputs, such as land (abandoning land in dry areas may increase erosion, soil loss and desertification risk, depopulation might threat heritage and increase the cost of providing basic services such as water and education to the few who will remain in rural areas) and is a matter of discussion for mobile factors.
+This is of particular concerns for unmovable production inputs, such as land (abandoning land in dry areas may increase erosion, soil loss and desertification risk, depopulation might threat heritage and increase the cost of providing basic services such as water and education to the few who will remain in rural areas) and is a matter of discussion for mobile factors.